jkokkat/seg3103_playground/lab03/README.md

     );
   }
 ```
 It is not possible to obtain 100% coverage because it is impossible for the month of February to have 29 days if it is not a leap year, so the branch with this condition cannot be covered, as seen in the report.
 I am not able to achieve 100% coverage for Date.java because in the setMonth() method, the month cannot be less than 1 and greater than 12 at the same time.
-This is why only 3 out of 4 branches (75%) can be covered by the provided test cases.
+This is why 3 out of 4 branches (75%) can be covered by the provided test cases.

 ## Exercise 2
 Refactoring